-No Variabel Indicator Item Question/Statement number 1 Characteristics of Respondents Respondent information Q1 Do you know By Monique Official?
-(Bataineh, 2015; Nurrohman, A., 2016) Online shopping experience Q2 Have you ever made a purchase at By Monique Official?
-2010) Buying frequency Q3 If so, how many times have you made a purchase?
-Platform usage Q4 Through what platform did you make your purchase?
+No Variabel Indicator Item 18 mber Question/Statement 1 Characteristics of Respondents Respondent information Q1 Do you know By Monique Official?
+2 Shopping experience Online shopping experience Q2 Have you ever made a purchase at By Monique Official?
+(Nurrohman, 2016;Bataineh, 2015) Buying frequency Q3 If so, how many times have you made a purchase? , Platform usage Q4 Through what platform did you make your purchase?
 Q5 Does online sales help in making purchases?
-2 EWOM (Nurrohman, A., 2016) EWOM's view X1 Customer reviews help me to buy a certain product when I have never bought that brand Dependence on EWOM X2 I still read reviews from other customers even though I've made purchases from the same brand X3 In my opinion, the more often I shop at a brand, the more I ignore other customer reviews EWOM influence X4 If I haven't read product reviews online from other consumers when I buy a product or brand, I'm worried about my decision
+3 EWOM (Nurrohman, EWOM's view X1 Customer reviews help me to buy a certain product when I have never bought that brand 2016) Dependence on EWOM X2 I still read reviews from other customers even though I've made purchases from the same brand X3 In my opinion, the more often I shop at a brand, the more I ignore other customer reviews EWOM influence X4 If I haven't read product reviews online from other consumers when I buy a product or brand, I'm worried about my decision X5 When I am about my decision When I am about to buy a product, online product reviews from other consumers make me confident in buying that product or brand X6 I often give reviews for the products I buy 4 Purchase interest Purchase interest Y1 I'm interested in finding information on By Monique (Nurrohman, 2016) Y2 I'm interested in buying By Monique Official products online The effect of EWOM on Y3 If the customer's review of a product is positive, then I am sure to buy the product purchase interest Y4 If the customer's review of a product is negative, then I don't buy the product

-X5 When I am about to buy a product, online product reviews from other consumers make me confident in buying that product or brand X6 I often give reviews for the products I buy 3 Purchase interest (Nurrohman, A., Purchase interest Y1 I'm interested in finding information on By Monique 2016) Y2 I'm interested in buying By Monique Official products online The effect of EWOM on purchase interest Y3 If the customer's review of a product is positive, then I am sure to buy the product Y4 If the customer's review of a product is negative, then I don't buy the product Opinion about purchase interest is influenced by EWOM Y5 Purchase interest is influenced by EWOM factor
+Opinion about Y5 purchase interest is influenced by EWOM Purchase interest is influenced by EWOM factor

-4. Result and Discussion
+Result and Discussion